MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 8b - Logic App Integration.md

 -   Using Azure resources to create Service Bus and Logic App

--   Integration with Dynamics 365 for Finance and Operations using Logic App
+-   Integration with Dynamics 365 Finance and Operations apps using Logic App

 **Estimated time to complete this lab: 40+ minutes**